chaitanyanarukulla/201-learning-journal/All-201-Journals.md

 1. leant  how to work in a group and multiple pair programming,
 2. how to solve merge conflicts
 3. hot to solve git hub issues

+1. how to use timer in javascript
+2. how to call Function so they have delay of time,

+1. how to present our class Projects